 Julie Barber, Alexander Technique in North London

-Sessions are now online on Zoom.
-I can't give you the hands-on experience, but the really important work of learning how to help ourselves continues.
+In the meantime I'm offering Zoom sessions so the important work of learning how to help ourselves continues.

 'Thanks for a super session!
 It definitely helped.'

 'If you miss your AT sessions with Julie Barber I can personally recommend continuing with them online.'

 The Alexander Technique enables you to be more comfortable with yourself, in movement or at rest.
 Anyone can learn it, with the help of a qualified teacher.
 It can ease many common muscular aches and pains, such as neck and shoulder pain, headaches, stiff joints and back ache.
 I've seen it help people deal with stress, improve their performance (at work, in sport, on stage and in music), and greatly enhance their ability to relax and enjoy life.
 Even everyday activities - like sitting comfortably upright, working in the garden or at the computer, or riding a bike - can become a lot easier and much more enjoyable after some Alexander help.
 In these Covid times, I've personally found it really helpful with the ongoing anxiety and uncertainty we're living through.